 - WiFi – see “Airport WiFi/Internet” above.

-- Baby Care Facilities – Baby changing facilities are available in all of the larger washroom facilities.
+- Baby Care Facilities – Baby changing facilities are available in larger washrooms.

 - Children’s Play Areas – When you want to ensure your kids burn off all their energy before their flight, take them to one of the children’s play areas.
 Locations:

-- Strollers – The airport supplies free strollers.
-Pick up points: Terminal 1, Service Point, Landside, Concourse B • Terminal 1, Information counter #10 in Transit B zone (for arriving passengers) • Terminal 2, Service Point between Concourses D and E.
+- Strollers – The airport supplies complimentary strollers.
+Pick-up points: Terminal 1, Service Point, Landside, Concourse B • Terminal 1, Information counter #10 in Transit B zone (for arriving passengers) • Terminal 2, Service Point between Concourses D and E.

-- Yoga Room – Relax or stretch in between flights at one of Frankfurt airport’s two yoga rooms.
-The rooms feature floor to ceiling mirrors, subdued lighting, yoga mats, blocks, cushions and pads, and videos on monitors that demonstrate various poses.
+- Yoga Room – Relax or stretch between flights at one of Frankfurt airport’s two yoga rooms.
+The rooms feature floor-to-ceiling mirrors, subdued lighting, yoga mats, blocks, cushions and pads, and videos on monitors demonstrating various poses.
 Locations: Terminal 1, Airside, near Gates C14 and C16 • Terminal 2, Airside, near Gates D1 and D4.
 Hours: open 24 hours.

 Food & Drinks

-- Food & Drinks – There are many food and beverage concessions at Frankfurt Airport.
-Below are the 24-hour food options:
+- Food & Drinks – Frankfurt Airport has many food and beverage concessions.
+Vending machines with kosher food can also be found landside in Terminal 1, Area C. Below are the 24-hour food options:

 - Baggage Carts – Need a hand with your luggage?
 Baggage carts are available for a fee.
 Rate: €1,00.